ClaraLeDraoulec/BLM-Data-Story/index.md

 The interpretation of these results shows that there is indeed a form of harassment and injustice since black people are much more subject to being shot than white people.

-Solarized dark                                                             |  Solarized Ocean :-------------------------------------------------------------------------:|:---------------------------------------------------------------:
+Armed and unarmed                                                         |  Unarmed :-------------------------------------------------------------------------:|:---------------------------------------------------------------:
 ![This is an image](./photo/armedandunarmed.png)  |  ![This is an image](./photo/unarmed.png)